Pauli resonance states in light nuclei: how they appear and how they can be eliminated: Method

-Appearance of the matrix $\left\Vert \left\langle n,L|\widetilde {n},L\right\rangle \right\Vert $ in Eq. (\ref{eq:M10}) indicates that cluster oscillator basis (\ref{eq:M11}) is not orthonormal, despite that all functions to the right of the antisymmetrization operator in Eq. (\ref{eq:M11}) are normalized to unity on the corresponding part of coordinate space.
+The appearance of the matrix $\left\Vert \left\langle n,L|\widetilde {n},L\right\rangle \right\Vert $ in Eq. (\ref{eq:M10}) indicates that the cluster oscillator basis (\ref{eq:M11}) is not orthonormal, despite that all functions to the right of the antisymmetrization operator in Eq. (\ref{eq:M11}) are normalized to unity on the corresponding part of the coordinate space.
 This matrix plays an important role in cluster models.
 It reflects effects of the Pauli principle.
-If one neglects the total antisymmetrization by putting $\widehat{\mathcal{A}}=1$, one obtains unit matrix $\left\Vert \left\langle n,L|\widetilde{n},L\right\rangle \right\Vert $. \ When effects of the Pauli principle are small, than the diagonal matrix elements are close to unity and off-diagonal matrix elements tend to zero.
-Such behavior of matrix elements $\left\langle n,L|\widetilde{n},L\right\rangle $ is observed for large values of $n$ and $\widetilde{n}$. \ This region of quantum numbers $n$ and $\widetilde{n}$ corresponds to large distances between clusters and thus is called as asymptotic region.
+If one neglects the total antisymmetrization by putting $\widehat{\mathcal{A}}=1$, one obtains the unit matrix $\left\Vert \left\langle n,L|\widetilde{n},L\right\rangle \right\Vert $.
+When the effects of the Pauli principle are small, then the diagonal matrix elements are close to unity, and the off-diagonal matrix elements tend to zero.
+Such behavior of the matrix elements $\left\langle n,L|\widetilde{n},L\right\rangle $ is observed for large values of $n$ and $\widetilde{n}$.
+This region of quantum numbers $n$ and $\widetilde{n}$ corresponds to large distances between clusters and, thus, is called the asymptotic region.